Dhii/expression-renderer-base/README.md

 [`AbstractBaseDelegateExpressionTemplate`] - Provides delegation and container awareness for renderers that need to delegate the renderer of an expression's terms to other renderers.

-[`AbstractBaseCommonExpressionTemplate`] - Provides functionality for the most common implementation: a delegating renderer solution that uses an internal operator string for compiling the final render result.
+[`AbstractBaseOperatorExpressionTemplate`] - Provides functionality for rendering expressions as operators, with their terms rendered via delegate templates as operands.

 [`AbstractBaseSelfDelegateExpressionTemplate`] - Provides functionality for creating master renderers, that delegate _all_ expressions to other renderers.

 [`AbstractBaseExpressionTemplate`]: src/AbstractBaseExpressionTemplate.php
 [`AbstractBaseDelegateExpressionTemplate`]: src/AbstractBaseDelegateExpressionTemplate.php
-[`AbstractBaseCommonExpressionTemplate`]: src/AbstractBaseCommonExpressionTemplate.php
+[`AbstractBaseOperatorExpressionTemplate`]: src/AbstractBaseOperatorExpressionTemplate.php
 [`AbstractBaseSelfDelegateExpressionTemplate`]: src/AbstractBaseSelfDelegateExpressionTemplate.php